 How to Organize Cleaning Supplies

 Does the area under your sink frustrate you?
 Do you need to take a deep breath before you have the courage to open that cabinet door, then an exhale of annoyance as you try to find what you need?
 You’re not alone.
 Many of my clients struggle with and feel overwhelmed by cleaning supplies.
-Keep reading to learn the 3 easy steps to organize cleaning supplies and make you…perhaps not excited to see your cleaning supplies, but definitely no longer overwhelmed.
+Keep reading to learn the 3 easy steps to organize and store cleaning supplies and make you…perhaps not excited to see your cleaning supplies, but definitely no longer overwhelmed.

 Step 1: Reduce Cleaning Supplies